 Options include Africa, Asia, Europe, Eurasia and Russia, Latin America and Caribbean and the Middle East.

-Complementing the Area Concentrations are the three thematic tracks.
+Complementing the Area Concentrations are the four thematic tracks.
 Each track exposes the students to a particular set of issues, problems, and solutions that cut across geographic areas.

 Global Governance and Conflict Resolution